 New guidance for these areas was published on the government’s “what you can and cannot do” page online.
 It advises those in areas worst hit by the new variant to meet outside rather than inside where possible and keep two metres apart from people you don’t live with (unless you’re in a support bubble).

-Originally, the advice was also to avoid travelling in and out of the affected area unless it was absolutely essential (if you cannot work from home, for example).
-However, the government have now backtracked on this advice and urged people to “minimise travel in and out of affected areas” where possible.
+Much like the circuit breaker lockdown last year, the advice was originally also to avoid travelling in and out of the affected area unless it was absolutely essential (if you cannot work from home, for example).
+However, the government have now backtracked on this advice and urged people to "minimise travel in and out of affected areas" where possible.